codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

 ### Publishing

-This is the section where you can set up publishing to external services.
-Codemagic has a number of integrations (e.g. email, Slack, Google Play, App Store Connect) for publishing but you can also use custom scripts to publish elsewhere (e.g. Firebase App Distribution).
+Codemagic has a number of integrations (e.g. email, Slack, Google Play, App Store Connect) for publishing but you can also publish elsewhere with custom scripts (e.g. Firebase App Distribution).
 See the examples [here](../publishing-yaml/distribution).

+Note that unlike the scripts run in the `scripts` section before the publishing step, the post-publish scripts are run regardless of the status of previous scripts.
+You can specify conditions for running the scripts.
+For example, you can check whether artifacts were generated or what the build status was.

 ```yaml
 publishing: